Alberta to remove most COVID-19 isolation, testing requirements by mid-August | CBC News

 Alberta to remove most COVID-19 isolation, testing requirements by mid-August

-Changes will occur in two-phases: Phase 1 starts July 29, Phase 2 in mid-August
+Changes will occur in two-phases: Phase 1 starts Thursday, Phase 2 on Aug.
+16

 Albertans who test positive for COVID-19 will no longer be required to enter isolation starting in less than three weeks, the province's chief medical officer of health said Wednesday.

-As a result, the province will start transitioning COVID-19 protocols to be similar to those of the flu and other communicable diseases.
+As a result, the province will start making COVID-19 protocols similar to those of the flu and other communicable diseases.

-"Vaccines are able to drastically reduce the risk of not only contracting the virus, but more importantly, getting severely ill.
-From a public health standpoint, this has changed how we need to look at the virus."

-Alberta's health-care system has to start preparing for other health challenges, such as the seasonal flu, said Hinshaw, citing that there were zero cases identified last fall but officials expect that to change.

-Changes to certain COVID-19 rules and protocols will take place in two phases, and they will be implemented over a period of a few weeks.
+Changes to certain rules and protocols will take place in two phases and be implemented over a period of a few weeks.

-Starting Thursday, anyone with COVID-19 symptoms or who received a positive test result must isolate.
-The quarantine period for their close contacts, however, will shift from mandatory to recommended, a government release says.
+Under Phase 1, starting Thursday, anyone with COVID-19 symptoms or who receives a positive test result must isolate, but quarantine for their close contacts will be recommended and not mandatory, a government release says.

-That all changes on August 16 in Phase 2 when isolation following a positive test will no longer be required.
-It is still strongly recommended, Hinshaw said.

-Quarantine could be required in some "high-risk settings or for outbreak management," Hinshaw noted.
+Quarantine could be required in some "high-risk settings or for outbreak management," Hinshaw said.

-Anyone who isn't fully immunized should avoid public places for two weeks, she added.

 Anyone who tests positive will be notified, but contact tracers will no longer notify close contacts of exposure.
-That responsibility will fall to those who test positive for the illness.
+That responsibility will fall to those who test positive.

 Contact tracers will keep investigating cases at high-risk settings, such as acute and continuing care facilities.